dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.md

 # AzureFunctionsNodeLeaderboards-Cosmos

 **STILL WORK IN PROGRESS**!!!
-This project allows you to set up an Express Node.js app on an Azure Function that talks to a CosmosDB database via MongoDB API.
-The app is a RESTful API service that stores game leaderboards (scores) and exposes them via well-known HTTP methods.
-Azure Application Insights service is used to provide information and metrics regarding application performance.
-A Unity game engine client is also provided, with a minimal SDK to access the Azure Function.
+This project is a starter kit that allows you to set up a RESTful API service that stores game leaderboards (scores) and exposes them via HTTP(s) methods/operations.
+A game developer can use this API service in their game and post new scores, get the top scores, find out the latest ones  and get surrounding (ranked) top players of a current user.
 ## Deployment

-Click the button below to deploy the project in your Azure subscription.
+One-click deployment via [Azure ARM template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authoring-templates) is supported, click the button below to deploy the project in your Azure subscription.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fdgkanatsios%2FAzureFunctionsNodeLeaderboard%2Fmaster%2Fazuredeploy.json" target="_blank"><img src="http://azuredeploy.net/deploybutton.png"/></a>

 The deployment will take some time to execute (due to resources' creation and time to pull code from GitHub), please be patient.
-Be aware that App Service name, Storage account name and CosmosDB database name must all be globally unique.
-If this is not the case, the deployment will fail to complete and you will see an error message in the Azure portal.
+Be aware that App name, Storage account name and CosmosDB database name must all be globally unique.
+Otherwise, the deployment will fail to complete and you will see an error message in the Azure portal.
+In this case, you should delete the created Resource Group and try again.

 ## High level architecture

-The leaderboards API that's created is served by [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/), a [serverless](https://azure.microsoft.com/en-us/overview/serverless-computing/) compute platform that enables execution of code without you having to worry about the underlying infrastructure.
-The code is written in [Node.js](https://nodejs.org/en/) whereas the database that backs our project is [Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction) using the [MongoDB protocol](https://docs.microsoft.com/en-us/azure/cosmos-db/mongodb-introduction).
-Moreover, [Application Insights](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-overview) service is used to track the application's performance.
+Proposed technology/architecture stack includes an [Express](https://expressjs.com/) [Node.js](https://nodejs.org/) app hosted on an [Azure Function](https://azure.microsoft.com/en-us/services/functions/) that talks to a [CosmosDB](https://azure.microsoft.com/en-us/services/cosmos-db/) database via its [MongoDB API]((https://docs.microsoft.com/en-us/azure/cosmos-db/mongodb-introduction)).
+[Azure Application Insights](https://azure.microsoft.com/en-us/services/application-insights/) service is used to provide information and metrics regarding application performance and behavior.
+A Unity game engine client is also provided, with a relevant SDK to access the leaderboards API.

 ![alt text](https://github.com/dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/blob/master/media/functions.JPG?raw=true "Reference architecture")

-On the software architecture side of things, [Mongoose](http://mongoosejs.com) is used to facilitate interactions with the database whereas the frontend API calls are served by [Express](https://expressjs.com/) web framework.
+On the software side of things, [Mongoose](http://mongoosejs.com) is used to facilitate interactions between the JavaScript code and the database whereas the frontend API calls are served by [Express](https://expressjs.com/) web framework.
 Also, the [azure-functions-express](https://github.com/yvele/azure-function-express) package is used to facilitate the usage of Express framework within an Azure Function.

 ## Designing the leaderboard

 Leaderboards within games can easily vary.
 In designing this library, we tried to satisfy the below requirements:

-- store all scores (of course!)
+- store all scores for all users (of course!)
 - a score object is immutable (so you will not find any update methods here)
-- we need to store all scores for each user
+- we need to easily get the top score of each user
-- we need to see the top scores of each user
+- we need to easily get the latest scores of each user
-- we need to see the top scores for today
+- we need to easily get the top scores for today
-- we need to see the top scores of all time, along with the users that got them
+- we need to easily get the top scores of all time, along with the users that got them
+- we need to easily get the surrounding ranked players along with their top score compared to our user
+- authentication and authorization are not implemented (but hints and guidelines on how to add these mechanisms are provided)

 ## Usage
-After you deploy the script, you will have an Azure Resource Group will the following resources
+After you deploy the script, you will have an Azure Resource Group containing the following resources:

 - A CosmosDB database that uses the MongoDB API
 - A Storage Account
-- An App Service Name that hosts the Azure Function
+- An App Service Name that hosts the Azure Function with its relevant App Service Plan
 - The Azure Function that will pull the code from the GitHub repo you designate and an Application Insights service to monitor its execution

-Now you can call the available web service operations from your game.
+Now, you can call the available web service operations from your game.
 You can visit the Azure Portal to get the Azure Function URL, it will be in the format https://**functionName**.azurewebsites.net

 ## Authentication
-It is required that you set two headers on each request to the Function, their names are `x-ms-client-principal-id` and `x-ms-client-principal-name`.
-If values are missing, then you request will fail.
+All requests to the leaderboards API **must** contain two headers on each request: `x-ms-client-principal-id` and `x-ms-client-principal-name`.
+If these values are missing, then the request will fail.
 The `x-ms-client-principal-id` should be unique for each user.
-That is, each time you use the same `x-ms-client-principal-id` for inserting a new score, this score will belong to the same user.
-The 'how' this values are filled is left to you as an implementation.
-App Service (the service on which Azure Functions is based on) supports various authentication methods, you can check them [here](https://docs.microsoft.com/en-us/azure/app-service/app-service-authentication-overview).
-It is worth mentioning that there is no applied authorization on the API calls.
-This means that all users can call all methods with any kind of parameters.
+Meaning, each time you use the same `x-ms-client-principal-id` for inserting a new score, this score will belong to the same user.
+The implemented leaderboards API does not impose any method to validate/verify these values, so you are free to implement whatever you like.
+However, App Service supports various authentication methods which automatically set the required headers, you can check them [here](https://docs.microsoft.com/en-us/azure/app-service/app-service-authentication-overview).
+For more details on authentication/authorization, please check [here](README.technicalDetails.md).

 ## Operations supported

-Here you can see a short list of all the operations that are supported, check [here](README.technicalDetails.md) for full details.
+Here you can see a short list/summary of all the operations that are supported, check [here](README.technicalDetails.md) for full details and response samples.

 | VERB | URL | Description |
 | --- | --- | --- |